 While acupressure self-treatment by use of fingers or knuckles can work, more effective therapeutic tools are the best way for self-treatment.
 Fingers or knuckle pressure application often provides too large of a surface area over a meridian, causing the self-treatment to be ineffective.
 Kanjō acupressure therapy products are effective products for pointed relief and quality self-treatment.

-The series of concentric stimulator spikes spread across Kanjo acupressure products ensures that all acupressure points are targeted with precision.
+The series of stimulator spikes spread across Kanjo acupressure products ensures that all acupressure points are targeted with precision.
 Acupressure mats, pillows, and belts provide wide-reaching access to many of the body's acupressure points instead of just a few targeted through self-application.
 Here are some of the targeted benefits of Kanjo acupressure products: